History of Everton F.C.: Champions again

 The 1986–87 campaign began in a familiar fashion, with Everton and Liverpool being firmly among the contenders, though this time there some unlikely other teams also in contention, including Norwich City and Coventry City.
-By Christmas, Everton were fourth in the league (level with third placed Liverpool) and a point behind second-placed Nottingham Forest, while a resurgent Arsenal were six points ahead of them at the top of the league.
-However, a 3–1 win over Coventry City on 7 February 1987 sent them to top of the league, and they clinched the league title on 4 May 1987 with a 1–0 win over Norwich City at Carrow Road.
+By Christmas, Everton were 4th in the league (level with 3rd placed Liverpool) and a point behind second-placed Nottingham Forest, while a resurgent Arsenal were 6 points ahead of them at the top of the league.
+However, a 3–1 win over Coventry City on 7 February 1987 sent Everton to top of the league, and they clinched the league title on 4 May 1987 with a 1–0 win over Norwich City at Carrow Road.

-The European ban on English clubs continued, so Everton would not be able to compete in the European Cup in 1987–88.
+The European ban on English clubs continued, so Everton would not be able to compete in the European Cup in the 1987–88 season.

-During the 1987 close season, Howard Kendall defected to Spain to become coach of Athletic Bilbao, and was replaced as manager at Everton by his assistant Colin Harvey.
+During the 1987 close season, Howard Kendall left to Spain to become coach of Athletic Bilbao and was replaced as manager at Everton by his assistant Colin Harvey.